thedrp/thedrp.github.io/resources/cycle/index.md

 Practice Battle: Force a battle against a random opponent.
 The only opponents you can face are Digimon that can be raised on your device.
 Mega-level Digimon will only appear if you are at least Ultimate-level.
 Battles progress just like a Random Encounter.
 (Canceling the battle is fine and will not count as a loss or Care Mistake.)

+Training Mini-Game: This is a game to raise Training bars, as well as being a great tool to practice shaking a MegaHit Count, as your Count is shown on screen after shaking to confirm how many times you shook the Cycle.
+The mini-game is different on each version, but is functionally the same.
+The changes are only cosmetic.
-v7 Deep Savers: Break blocks.
-Break them all for a MegaHit. v8 Wind Guardians: Shoot for distance.
-The shot will continue off-screen for a MegaHit. v9 Nightmare Soldiers: Smash a rock.
+- v7 Deep Savers: Break blocks.
+Break them all for a MegaHit.
+- v8 Wind Guardians: Shoot for distance.
+The shot will continue off-screen for a MegaHit.
+- v9 Nightmare Soldiers: Smash a rock.
 Destroy it entirely for a MegaHit.
-(The Digimon will continue off-screen) v10 Metal Empire: Lift a weight.
+(The Digimon will continue off-screen)
+- v10 Metal Empire: Lift a weight.
 Lift it all the way off-screen for a MegaHit.

-A MegaHit fills 4 Training bars.*
+A MegaHit fills 4 Training bars.

 ### Connections
 -----
+There are 3 options in the Connection menu on the Pendulum Cycle.
+VS (to battle another device), Jogress (to fuse with another device), and Scan (to scan into a compatible device).

+The Pendulum Cycle...
 Can battle with:
 - Digimon Pendulum Cycle (Will function like Battle Training or a random encounter?)
 - Original Digital Monster '97 (Uses original/'other' rules)